Homotopy equivalence of spaces of metrics with invertible Dirac operator: Half-flattening and standardizing

-\begin{corollary} There is a continuous function $\hat{\epsilon}\colon \RM\to (0,1]$ with $2\hat{\epsilon}\leq \mathrm{inj}^\perp$ and such that for all $g\in \RM$, $t\in [0,1]$ and all $\mu'<\hat{\epsilon}(g)$ the metric belongs to $\RM$. \end{corollary}
+\begin{corollary} There is a continuous function $\hat{\epsilon}\colon \RM\to (0,1]$ with $2\hat{\epsilon}< \mathrm{inj}^\perp$ and such that for all $g\in \RM$, $t\in [0,1]$ and all $\mu'<\hat{\epsilon}(g)$ the metric belongs to $\RM$. \end{corollary}

 \begin{proof} For each $(g,t)\in \RM\times [0,1]$ let $\mu(g,t)$ resp. $U(g,t)$ be the $\mu$ resp. $U$ obtained in Lemma~\ref{lem:existencedelta}.
 Let now $\chi_{g,t}$ be a partition of unity subordinated to the open cover $\cup_{(g,t)\in \RM \times [0,1]} U(g,t)= \RM\times [0,1]$.
-We set By construction, $\hat{\mu}$ is continuous and positive and $\hat{\mu} (g,t)\leq \text{max}_{(g,t)\in U(g',t')} \mu(g',t')$.
+We set By construction, $\hat{\mu}$ is continuous and positive and $\hat{\mu} (g,t)\leq \text{sup}_{(g,t)\in U(g',t')} \mu(g',t')$.
 Thus, $\hat{\mu} (g,t)$ fulfils Lemma~\ref{lem:existencedelta} for an appropriate $U$.
-Let $\hat{\epsilon}\colon \RM\to (0,1)$ be defined as $g\mapsto \min\{ \min_{t\in [0,1]} \hat{\mu}(g,t), 1\}$.
-Then $2\hat{\epsilon}\leq \mathrm{inj}^\perp$.
+Let $\hat{\epsilon}\colon \RM\to (0,1]$ be defined as $g\mapsto \min\{ \min_{t\in [0,1]} \hat{\mu}(g,t), 1\}$.
+Then $2\hat{\epsilon}< \mathrm{inj}^\perp$.
 Since $\hat{\mu}$ is continuous and $[0,1]$ is compact, the image of $\hat{\epsilon}$ is really a subset of $(0,1]$ and $\hat{\epsilon}$ is again continuous. \end{proof}

 \begin{remark} In case we would state Lemma~\ref{lem:existencedelta} only for $\mu'=\mu$, the result would directly follow from the original versions in \cite{ADH} and that invertibility is an open property.
-But since the function $\hat{\epsilon}$ in Corollary~\ref{cor:deltaconstant} needs to be specified later and since we do not know yet how small is necessary, we prove here everything for all positive $\mu'$ less than a threshold. \end{remark}
+But since the function $\hat{\epsilon}$ in Corollary~\ref{cor:deltaconstant} needs to be specified later and since we do not know yet how small $\hat{\epsilon}$ needs to be, we prove here everything for all positive $\mu'$ less than a threshold. \end{remark}